Foot & Ankle

 • Eversion Ankle Sprain: When the foot turns outward, causing damage to the ligaments on the inner side of the ankle.

-• High Ankle Sprain: Damage to the ligaments above the ankle joint, at the distal aspect of the tibiofibular joint which can result in delayed healing time.
+• High Ankle Sprain: Damage to the ligaments above the ankle joint, at the distal aspect of the tibiofibular joint, which can result in delayed healing time.

 • Ligament Tears: Ligament tears can occur from sudden trauma, causing pain and limiting range of motion.